bdefino/xor/README.md

 - and it **supports multiple input files**--this means you can *securely* encipher a plaintext with **multiple keys**.

+> In the name of security, this is extremely slow: in fact, it only encrypts a
+> single character at a time!
+That way, if an attacker is able to recover
+> pages from its address space, loss of cryptographic secrets is minimized.
+> This approach is hugely advantageous over trust-based alternatives, such as a
+> dedicated cryptographic coprocessor, or using a dedicated machine for
+> cryptographic purposes.

 Oh, and here's the full help text:
 ```
 securely XOR files to STDOUT